 top of page

 Have You Heard?
 IKEA, the chaotic bisexual mecca, has released a collection of loveseats inspired by pride flags.
-So here's my unasked for opinion about the bisexual couch on this last day of pride month.
+So here's my unasked-for opinion about the bisexual couch on this last day of Pride Month.

 First, the poet whose poem inspired the message on the pillows explained his poem and his experience: